-Application forms for water diversion permits pursuant to §1522.11 of the ORC and water withdrawal & consumptive use permits pursuant to §1522.12-13 of the ORC are attached and are also available upon request from the Division of Soil and Water Resources.
-The Water Withdrawal Facility Registration and Annual Report forms, pursuant to §1521.16 of the ORC and Section 4.1 of the Compact, are available online at water withdrawal-facility-registration-forms.
+Application forms for water diversion permits pursuant to §1522.11 of the ORC and water withdrawal & consumptive use permits pursuant to §1522.12-.13 of the ORC have been developed and are available upon request.
+The Water Withdrawal Facility Registration and Annual Permit forms, pursuant to §1521.16 of the ORC and Section 4.1 of the Compact, are available online at water withdrawal facility registration forms.